nopnop2002/esp-idf-st7789/README.md

 When you use SDSPI(SD Card via SPI), SDSPI uses SPI2_HOST BUS.
 When using this module at the same time as SDSPI or other SPI device, it needs to be changed to SPI3_HOST BUS.
+When you don't use SDSPI, both SPI2_HOST and SPI3_HOST will work.

 # External input module